haydnv/tinychain/README.md

 The flow of operations within a single transaction is:

-1. A replica *R* of cluster *C* with *N* total replicas receives a new transaction request *T*
+1. A replica host *R* of cluster *C* with *N* total replicas receives a new transaction request *T*
 1. *R* claims ownership of the transaction
 1. For PUT and DELETE operations, the request *T* itself is replicated; for user-defined GET and POST requests, write operations which are part of *T* are replicated to all other hosts in *C*
+1. Each dependent cluster *Cx* receives a request *Tx*, claims leadership of *Tx*, notifies the owner *C* of its participation, and replicates *Tx* to all hosts in *Cx*
-1. If any replica responds with error 409: conflict, the transaction is rolled back and error 409 is returned to the host.
+1. If any host responds with error 409: conflict, the transaction is rolled back and error 409 is returned to the end-user
-1. Otherwise, if at least (*N* / 2) + 1 replicas respond with success, *R* removes the unsuccessful replicas from *C*, commits the transaction, and responds to the end-user
+1. Otherwise, if at least (*N* / 2) + 1 hosts in each participating cluster respond with success, *C* removes the unsuccessful hosts from its replica set, commits the transaction, and responds to the end-user
 1. Otherwise, the transaction is rolled back and an error is returned to the end-user

 *Important note*: the Tinychain protocol does not support trustless replication.
 Do not allow untrusted replicas to join your cluster.
 A single malicious replica can significantly degrade performance, or even halt all updates entirely, by creating extra work to reach consensus; it can also report false information to your clients and the network as a whole.